 Dysautonomia is a dysfunction of the autonomic nervous system, and one of the hundreds of kinds of dysautonomia is Postural Orthostatic Tachycardia Syndrome.
 Postural Orthostatic Tachycardia Syndrome (POTS) is a very complicated autonomic disorder that causes dizziness and fainting spells when a person suddenly changes position, such as when sitting or standing up from lying down or being seated.

 Many of those who suffer from the condition may find themselves asking, “Is POTS a disability?”
 It may be difficult to diagnose, but it is certainly a disability for the people who experience it.
-However, because there could be several different causes for your symptoms, claiming Social Security Disability or SSDI benefits with the Social Security Administration (SSA) or qualifying for long term disability insurance benefits based on a diagnosis of POTS becomes extremely complicated.
+However, because there could be several different causes for your symptoms, claiming Social Security Disability or SSDI benefits or qualifying for long-term disability insurance benefits based on a diagnosis of POTS becomes extremely complicated.

 Our nervous system has many different functions, most of which are on autopilot.
 These include breathing, maintaining a normal body temperature, sweating, and keeping our heart beating.
 Our nervous system also takes care of digesting our food and maintaining normal blood pressure.
 We never have to think about doing these things; our nervous system takes care of them.

-All these automatic functions are governed by the autonomic nervous system.
-When something is not working correctly in the autonomic nervous system, it is referred to as dysautonomia.
+The autonomic nervous system governs all these automatic functions.
+When something is not working correctly in the autonomic nervous system, it is called dysautonomia.
 Given the various duties that the autonomic nervous system is responsible for, the range and severity of symptoms make it difficult to get a definitive diagnosis.

 Symptoms of Dysautonomia